bjornharrtell/jsts/foss4g/2016/jsts.md

 A port of Java Topology Suite<!-- .element: class="fragment" -->

 Note:
-This is a talk about JSTS, a port of Java Topology Suite.
+Hello everyone.
+This is a talk about JSTS, a port of the Java Topology Suite.

 # About me

 * Björn Harrtell <!-- .element: class="fragment" -->
 * Sweden, Malmö <!-- .element: class="fragment" -->
+* Programmer and GIS consultant at Sweco Position <!-- .element: class="fragment" -->

 Note:
 My name is Björn Harrtell and I come from a town in Sweden called Malmö.
-It's the town connected to Copenhagen with a bridge.
+If you never heard of Malmö, it's the town connected to Copenhagen by a bridge.

-Anyway it's nice to be here in Bonn.
-I have worked in this field for almost ten years but this is my FOSS4G so I'm happy to finally be here.
+I have worked in this field for almost ten years but this is my FOSS4G so I'm happy to finally be here and I look forward to the rest of the conference.

 # Java Topology Suite

-* A Java library of spatial predicates and operations <!-- .element: class="fragment" -->
+* A Java geometry library implementing various alorithms <!-- .element: class="fragment" -->
 ![JTS](example-intersection.gif "JTS")<!-- .element: class="fragment" -->
 * Dates back to 2002 <!-- .element: class="fragment" -->
 * Used in Open Source GIS software like QGIS, PostGIS and GeoTools <!-- .element: class="fragment" -->

 Note:
-As many of you probably know Java Topology Suite is a Java geometry library of spatial predicates and operations.
-It can for example calculate the intersection of two polugons like in this image I found on an old JTS web page.
+As many of you probably know Java Topology Suite is a Java geometry library implementing various alorithms.
+It can for example calculate the intersection of two polygons like in this image I found on an old JTS web page.
 JTS dates back to 2002 and has been used in Open Source GIS software like Quantum GIS, PostGIS and GeoTools.

 # Due credit

 ![Martin Davis](martin_davis.jpg "Martin Davis")<!-- .element: class="fragment" -->

-* Founder of JTS project<!-- .element: class="fragment" -->
+* Martin Davis, founder of JTS project<!-- .element: class="fragment" -->
 * Recieved the Sol Katz award in 2011<!-- .element: class="fragment" -->

 Note: